alexcatanet/Femida/README.md

 # Femida

-Designing and implementing a single screen app that displays information about a fictional law firm.
+Designing and implementing a single screen app that displays information about a fictional Law Firm.

 ## Requirements